 Although it will take time to review all 92,000 documents in the latest dump, it seems far more likely that ongoing security and intelligence programs have truly been placed at risk.
 The New York Times, attempting to assuage concerns about national security, tells us that in this instance:

-Most of the incident reports are marked “secret,” a relatively low level of classification.
+__Most of the incident reports are marked "secret," a relatively low level of classification.
 The Times has taken care not to publish information that would harm national security interests.
-The Times and the other news organizations agreed at the outset that we would not disclose—either in our articles or any of our online supplementary material—anything that was likely to put lives at risk or jeopardize military or antiterrorist operations.
+The Times and the other news organizations agreed at the outset that we would not disclose--either in our articles or any of our online supplementary material--anything that was likely to put lives at risk or jeopardize military or antiterrorist operations.
 We have, for example, withheld any names of operatives in the field and informants cited in the reports.
 We have avoided anything that might compromise American or allied intelligence-gathering methods such as communications intercepts.
-We have not linked to the archives of raw material.
+We have not linked to the archives of raw material.__

 But this is no comfort.
 To begin with, the Times is wrong in saying that "secret" classification is the lowest level of classification.
 The lowest level is "confidential."
 What is worse, "secret" applies to material "the unauthorized disclosure of which reasonably could be expected to cause serious damage to the national security."
 This may be less dangerous than the release of "top-secret" documents, a label that applies to material that "could be expected to cause exceptionally grave damage to the national security."
 But "serious damage" is obviously bad enough.

 What is more, whatever care the Times took to redact information more sensitive than "secret," is wholly irrelevant.
 The real decision-making in this instance is the hands of WikiLeaks, and foreign publications like the Guardian and Der Spiegel, which also have access to the entire electronic trove.
 They are not likely to have the same scruples, such as they are, as the editors of our paper of record.